Things to do in the city of Kraków (Cracow) with kids

 The Tatra Mountains (Tatry in Polish) – the highest mountains in Poland, located in the south of Poland (110 km from Krakow) and protected as national parkland – are part of the Carpathian Mountains.
 The town of Zakopane is in the heart of the Polish Tatra Mountains, serving as a starting point for hiking trails for amateurs as well as experienced hikers.

-The highest peak in Polish Tatras (Rysy) is 2,499 m but the mountains are rich in trails suitable for families with children (including toddlers), seniors and all those who love nature.
+The highest peak in the Polish Tatras (Rysy) is 2,499 m, but the mountains are rich in trails suitable for families with children (including toddlers), seniors, and all those who love nature.

-The Polish Tatras are covered by the Tatra National Park (Tatrzański Park Narodowy), offering 275 km of marked hiking trails of varying difficulty: from very easy to extremely demanding and equipped with devices like chains, buckles, and ladders.
-You will find in the Tatra Mountains many well-marked trails of easy to moderate difficulty – perfect for beginners, usually half-day to one-day tours.
-Hiking trails in the Tatras are marked with five colors: black, red, green, blue, yellow.
-The colors do not indicate the difficulty of the trail.
+The Tatra National Park (Tatrzański Park Narodowy) covers the Polish Tatras, offering 275 km of marked hiking trails of varying difficulty: from very easy to extremely demanding and equipped with devices like chains, buckles, and ladders.
+You will find many well-marked trails of easy to moderate difficulty in the Tatra Mountains – perfect for beginners, usually half-day to one-day tours.

 Energylandia – the biggest amusement park in Poland